 Comparing Japan insurance options for different types of travelers

-We can’t recommend one best Japan travel insurance policy for everyone because we all travel differently, but we hope this overview is a starting point for you to find travel insurance for Japan that suits you, personally, best.
+We can’t recommend one best Japan travel insurance policy for everyone because we all travel differently, but we hope this overview is a starting point for you to find travel insurance for Japan that suits you personally.
 Also, prices are subject to change.
 Looking for a health insurance policy for a digital nomad visa application?
-Check out our dedicated article for health insurance in Japan for digital nomads.
+Check out our dedicated article for health insurance in Japan for digital nomads

 SafetyWing

-You can extend your plan indefinitely, until it reaches the maximum of 364 days — after which you can renew your policy.
-This makes it an interesting choice for long-term travelers and digital nomads.
-You can also kick off your SafetyWing travel medical insurance plan any time, even when already on the road.
+You can extend your plan until it reaches the maximum of 364 days — after which you can renew your policy.
+This makes it a popular choice for long-term travelers and digital nomads.
+You can also kick off your SafetyWing travel medical insurance plan any time, even when already on the road

 Ambulance paramedic Tokyo Japan